Revisiting George Harrison’s ‘While My Guitar Gently Weeps’ Sequel

 Unfortunately, "This Guitar" didn't suffer a much kinder fate, drawing predictably unfavorable comparisons to its more famous, similarly named counterpart, "While My Guitar Gently Weeps" from the Beatles' White Album.
 In reality, however, this track – though again powered by dueling solos, this time from Harrison and regular solo Beatles collaborator Jesse Ed Davis – has little in common with "While My Guitar Gently Weeps," beyond the title.
 Instead, its clear sense of angry post-tour depression does a better job of looking forward than back, offering lasting insight into the Harrison's next period – which saw him slowly recede from the public eye.

-Listen to George Harrison Perform 'While My Guitar Gently Weeps' in 1974
+Watch George Harrison Perform 'While My Guitar Gently Weeps' in 1974

 Writing during a holiday in Hawaii, Harrison later told Musician in 1987 that "This Guitar (Can't Keep from Crying)" "came about because the press and critics tried to nail me on the 1974–5 tour.
 They got really nasty."
 Harrison gave as good as he got, adding the lyrics, "Learned to get up when I fall, can even climb Rolling Stone walls. ...
 Thought by now you knew the score, you missed the point just like before.
 While you attack, create offense, I'll put it down to your ignorance."